 apples.com or not.
 If

-oragnes.com decides not to serve the request, we get a CORS error.
-Now, in order to handle the pre-flight request, special headers are set by the receiver server in the response.
+oragnes.com decides not to serve the request, the browser throws the CORS error.
+Now, in order to handle the pre-flight request, special headers are sent by the both client and recipient server during request and response respectively.
 Let's take a look at those special headers.

 - Access-Control-Allow-Origin: This response header indicates whether the response can be shared with requesting code from the given origin.
 In our example, if